 The most useful and common way to control a gate is through the use of radio transmittter remotes in conjunction with a radio frequency receiver.
 This allows control of the gate from the comfort of inside a vehicle or building.
 Range may vary.

 J-N-L Wrought Iron is committed to the highest safety standards for our Power Operated Entry Systems by meeting and exceeding the requirements of the UL325 standard.
 Our entry-systems are tested extensively to ensure that they comply with this code.
 Among these safety standards are easily visible warning placards placed on both sides of the gate, and external sensing devices that protect against entrapment.

 Inductive loops layed under the pavement or cut into it provide convenience and protection for equipment.
 Loops on either side of the gate stop the gate from closing on a vehicle while an additional loop down the secure side of the driveway starts the gate opening as the vehicle approaches for effortless exits.

-Gates with openers are reqired by various building and fire codes to meet safety criteria.
-Be sure your installer is familiar with the requirements and standards for the industry to ensure safe operation of your gate opener system.
-Safety equipment is specifically designed to protect persons against injury or death and must be present on all gates that are connected to power openers.
+Gates with Power Openers are reqired by various building and fire codes to meet safety criteria.
+Be sure your installer is familiar with the requirements and standards for the industry to ensure safe operation of your Power Gate Opener System.
+Safety equipment is specifically designed to protect persons against injury or death and must be present on all gates that are connected to Power Openers.